raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_6.md

     print("a and b must be numbers")
 ```

-Using a combination of avoidance and good exception handling, you can avoid show-stopping errors and disappointment.
-Imagine getting back the logs from a failed experiment only to see that you had an exception thrown that could have been handled, or an error message that didn't reveal anything about what went wrong.
+Using a combination of avoidance and good exception handling, you can avoid errors that would prevent your program from completing its run and causing you disappointment.
+Imagine getting back the logs from a failed experiment only to see that there was an exception that could have been handled, or an error message that didn't reveal anything about what went wrong.